Sarah Bryant (Virtua Fighter): Promotion and reception

+Oshino Izumi in Gamest magazine's Gal's Island series of issues stated that everyone was "captivated by the dazzling precision" of her fighting style, and helped make her character appear to have a natural talent for Jeet Kun Do.
+Comparing her to Jackie who used a similar fighting style, Izumi observed that while his attacks focused on power, hers focused on speed giving them a more elegant appearance.
+He felt this coupled with her variety of kicks and an emphasis on "sharp and graceful" animations in the game made her technique feel more "showy" than Jackie's approach and complimented her attractive appearance.
+In the same issue, the staff described her as "a beautiful killing machine", citing her proportions, well-defined features, and blonde hair as further reasons for her popularity.

 Sarah has also been the subject of academic study regarding sexualization and video games since her introduction.
 J. C. Hertz in the 1997 book Joystick Nation called her "the reigning queen of 3D polygon fighting game characters", describing her as being "built like an Olympic swimmer. [...]
 This woman has powerful shoulders and strong legs, and she's tall", further stating she was more realistic than Pamela Anderson.
-In a note she additionally praised her outfit, calling her modestly attired and "dressed for business, not for show."
-However, despite these strong aspects he noted her usage in media such as Next Generation magazine focused on her as a sexual element for their young male readers, complete with pull out poster and text akin to a Playboy article, and felt this helped contribute towards a negative view of women by those readers.
+In a note, she additionally praised her outfit, calling her modestly attired and "dressed for business, not for show."
+However, despite these strong aspects, he noted her usage in media such as Next Generation magazine focused on her as a sexual element for their young male readers, complete with pull out poster and text akin to a Playboy article, and felt this helped contribute towards a negative view of women by those readers.
 The 2015 German book Sheroes: Genderspiele im virtuellen Raum cited her multiple times in an examination of the image of feminine power versus conventional women, and argued that the use of martial arts enhanced her sexualization and emphasized the idea that a woman's most powerful weapon is her body.